Red Bank Oaks

 In 1977, Mr. Strasburg elected to turn back to Edwin E. Day the remaining interest he held in the land (forty-eight 40±-acre parcels) so that he could focus on more pressing matters.
 Mr. Edwin E. Day and Frances I. Day soon replaced Samuel Weeks and James Couch as directors of the newly incorporated Ridgecreek Ranch.
 The new directors were now: Mr. Edwin E. Day [President], Ms. Margaret Desmond [Vice President] and Mrs. Frances I. Day [Secretary-Treasurer].

 Mr. Strasburg would later marry Ms. Margaret Desmond, one of the original 17 landowners of the unincorporated Clover Creek Ranch.
-Mr. Strasburg passed away in December 2007 and, as of October 2010, Mrs. [Desmond] Strasburg and the Strasburg Family Trust still owned land in what is now Red Bank Oaks.
+Mr. Strasburg passed away December 26, 2007 and Mrs. [Desmond] Strasburg passed away October 31, 2016.
+The last remaining Red Bank Oaks parcel belonging to the Strasburg Family Trust was passed on to two grandsons.

 Haskel H. Young and Patricia A. Young